mahirkabir/mahirkabir/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <p>
-  I am a 5th Year Ph.D. student from the CS department of Virginia Tech, USA.
+  I am a 5th Year Ph.D. candidate from the CS department of Virginia Tech, USA.
 My research topic is about helping software developers in maintaining project config files to reduce vulnerablities, and run-time bugs in NodeJS, and Spring projects.
 </p>

 <p>